On Specifying for Trustworthiness: Introduction

 \section{Introduction}

-Autonomous systems (ASs) are systems that involve software applications, machines and people, which are capable of taking actions with no or little human supervision~\cite{Murukannaiah2020}.
-Soon, ASs will no longer be confined to safety-controlled industrial settings.
-Instead, they will increasingly become part of our daily lives having matured across different domains like driverless cars, healthcare robotics and uncrewed aerial vehicles.

-\emph{Trust} may vary, as it can be gained and lost over time.
+Autonomous systems (AS) are systems that involve software applications, machines, and people, that is, systems that are capable of taking actions with little or no human supervision~\cite{Murukannaiah2020}.
+Soon, AS will no longer be confined to safety-controlled industrial settings.
+Instead, they will increasingly become part of our daily lives having matured across different domains like driverless cars, healthcare robotics, and uncrewed aerial vehicles (UAVs).
+As such, it is crucial that these systems are trusted and trustworthy. \emph{Trust} may vary, as it can be gained and lost over time.
 Different research disciplines define trust in different ways.
-This article focuses on the notion of trust that concerns the relationship between humans and ASs.
-ASs are considered \emph{trustworthy} when the design, engineering, and operation of these systems generate positive outcomes and mitigate outcomes which can be harmful~\cite{Naiseh2022}.
-Trustworthiness of ASs can be dependent on many factors such as: (i) explainability, accountability and understandability to different users; (ii) robustness of ASs in dynamic and uncertain environments; (iii) assurance of their design and operation through verification and validation (V\&V) activities; (iv) confidence in their ability to adapt their functionality as required; (v) security against attacks on the systems, users, and deployed environment; (vi) governance and regulation of their design and operation; and (vii) consideration of ethics and human values in their deployment and use~\cite{Naiseh2022}.
+This article focuses on the notion of trust that concerns the relationship between humans and AS.
+AS are considered \emph{trustworthy} when the design, engineering, and operation of these systems generate positive outcomes and mitigate outcomes which can be harmful ~\cite{Naiseh2022}.
+The trustworthiness of AS can be dependent on many factors such as: (i) explainability, accountability, and understandability to different users; (ii) robustness of AS in dynamic and uncertain environments; (iii) assurance of their design and operation through verification and validation (V\&V) activities; (iv) confidence in their ability to adapt their functionality as required; (v) security against attacks on the systems, users, and deployed environment; (vi) governance and regulation of their design and operation; and (vii) consideration of ethics and human values in their deployment and use ~\cite{Naiseh2022}.

-There are various techniques for demonstrating trustworthiness of ASs, such as synthesis, formal verification at design time, runtime verification or monitoring, and test-based methods.
-But, common to all these techniques is the need to formulate \emph{specifications}.
-According to the ISO standard for systems and software engineering vocabulary~\cite{ISO24765:2017}, a \emph{specification} is a detailed formulation that provides a definitive description of a system for the purpose of developing or validating the system.
+There are various techniques for demonstrating the trustworthiness of systems, such as synthesis, formal verification at design time, runtime verification or monitoring, and test-based methods.
+However, common to all these techniques is the need to formulate \emph{specifications}.
+A specification is a detailed formulation that provides ``a definitive description of a system for the purpose of developing or validating the system''~\cite{ISO24765:2017}.
+According to~\cite{Kress-Gazit2021}, writing specifications that capture trust is challenging.
+A human will only trust an AS to perform in a safe manner (i.e. nothing bad happens), if it clearly and demonstrably acts in such a manner.
+This requires the AS to not only be safe, but also to be seen as safe by the human.
+In the same manner, it is equally important to ensure that the AS trusts the human~\cite{Kress-Gazit2021}.
+To address this, specifications need to go beyond typical functionality and safety aspects.